met4citizen/Hypergraph/README.md

 [The Wolfram Physics Project](https://www.wolframphysics.org) website.
 According to their
 [technical documents](https://www.wolframphysics.org/technical-documents/)
-certain models reproduce key features of both relativity and quantum mechanics.
+certain models can reproduce key features of both relativity and quantum mechanics.

 ## Rules

-Click `RULE` to modify the rewriting rule and change settings.
+Click `RULE` to modify the rewriting rule or change its settings.
 The settings include different options for rule ordering and event orderings and the number of rewriting events.
 Click `RUN` to start the rewriting process.